RiyadhKh4n/blocknews/README.md

 # Cryptics

-The purpose of Cryptics is to allow users to track their cryptocurrency holdings by utilising the CoinMarketCap API.
-Users are able to create multiple portfolios where they can add their assets and track the profitability and performance of their holdings.
+Cryptics is a website which allows users to track and monitor their cryptocurrency holdings.
+Users are able to create multiple portfolios where they can buy and sell coins and track the profitability and performance of their holdings.

-Cryptics is a Full Stack Application built with the Django Framework which includes full CRUD funcitionality allowing users to Sign Up / Log In to their account and add, edit or delete portfolios and track their crypto holdings all in one application.
+Cryptics is a Full Stack Application built with the Django Framework which includes full CRUD functionality allowing users to Sign Up / Log In to their account and Add, Edit or Delete portfolios and coins and track their cryptocurrency holdings all in one application.

-The project is inspired by the [CoinMarketCap Portfolio Tracker](https://coinmarketcap.com/portfolio-tracker/) which is a useful tool I myself use to track my crypto assets.
-Cryptics aims to provide similar functionality and ease of use as the market leader.

 [Cryptics - Deployed Site](https://cryptics-portfolio-tracker.herokuapp.com/)

 ---

 ![AmIResponsive](docs/images/amiresponsive.png)